What is Core i3 Processor | Socket Types – Specifications & Uses

 Note: These features apply to most Core i3 generations; however, exact numbers vary by model.

-• Cores and Threads: The early Core i3 had 2 cores, 4 threads.
+- Cores and Threads: Core i3 is a dual core processor, comes with 2 cores, 4 threads.
 Newer generations may have up to 4 or 6 cores, depending on the model.
 Hyper-Threading is usually enabled, so the CPU can handle multiple tasks smoothly.

 Power Usage of Core i3